Peacebuilding and borders

-Crossing international borders:
+Crossing international borders involves:

 People, goods and livestock